 Investing in our public schools

 We cannot expect quality public education if we aren't willing to invest in it.
 Having a legislature that makes fully funding our public schools a priority is a must.
 Setting fair and consistent performance standards for our schools and teachers is also critical to ensure we achieve the desired learning outcomes for our students.
 That means letting teachers teach, reducing our reliance on high-stakes testing, and using multiple measures to effectively evaluate student and teacher performance.

 Education Privatization is NOT working

 Jeb Bush's failed education policies have saddled Florida taxpayers for the last 15 years.
-Unaccountable for-profit charter schools eat-up taxpayer money, have very little oversight, and continue to enrich developers and politicians in their favor.
+Unaccountable charter schools run by for-profit charter management companies eat-up taxpayer money, have very little oversight, and continue to enrich developers and politicians in their favor.
 We must reign in the waste and abuse happening in charter schools.
 Real education reform means electing new leaders that are not bought and sold by the charter schools or by those trying to privatize education.

 Affordable College Education

 Nothing would do more to bring opportunity to young men and women in Florida than to make affordable college education at public universities available to everyone.
 It’s that simple.
 But access to higher education is not a reality for too many of Florida's working families.
 The legislature's failure to invest in the Bright Futures Scholarship Program, which I used to put myself through college and get a 4-year degree at UCF, is part of the problem.